 “Why don’t we appoint a commission to study the matter?”
 Borivat suggested.
 All of the ministers were scholarly to varying extents, but Borivat was a scholar in the truest sense of the word.
 “We can gather real evidence, rather than rumors, and perhaps then be better able to fully address whatever danger may be posed by these humors.”

 Doil latched onto the idea.
 “I think that sounds reasonable.
 Prime Kiluron?”
-It was probably the closest Doil would ever come to effectively playing politics, preempting a decision from Kiluron before Kelina could provide further arguments.
+It was probably the closest Doil would ever come to effectively playing politics, preempting Kelina’s further arguments by soliciting a decision from Kiluron directly.

 “Perfect,” Kiluron replied.
 “Let a commission be appointed and dispatched at once.”
-He thought about adding a gratuitous wave, but restrained himself.
+He thought about adding a gratuitous wave, but he restrained himself.
 He also restrained himself from observing aloud that these meetings seemed to produce a lot of commissions, but not a lot of actual decisions.
+That number didn’t even include the number of extant commissions from Prime Wezzix’s time.

 With Kelina, while not satisfied, at least temporarily appeased, the meeting could resume its usual course in accordance with Doil’s agenda, and Kiluron settled back and watched it unfold.
 He paid attention, mostly, but there was nothing else to be discussed that wasn’t routine, and he was glad when the ministers finally finished speaking, and he could apply himself to more productive tasks for the remainder of the day.